leeeomaaax/wallet-service/README.md

 - learn GraphQL+Apollo and how to plug the domain useCases to the queries and mutations
 - learn Prisma and how to use it's schema on our toDomain and toPersistence mappers
 - learn QLDB (ledger database)
+- document with my own words what I believe are the main advantages of this software design approach

 ## Built with